July 07, 2018

 James Norcross and Jerry Sales.

 Super President debuted on NBC on September 16, 1967.
 The series was the brainchild of DePatie-Freleng management.
 Unlike other shows they’ve pitched to networks, NBC was immediately interested and bought the concept sight-unseen.
 It was also the first of DePatie-Freleng’s series to utilize script writers--having previously scripted their shows during the storyboarding process--after being pressured by their union.
 Those writers were Tony Benedict, Don Christensen, Alan Dinehart, John W. Dunn, Edgar Furth, Jack Miller, Lee Mishkin, David Scott and Ken Sobol.
 Each episode featured a Spy Shadow segment sandwiched between two Super President stories.
-Art Leonardi was the character designer and Doug Goodwin the composer.
+Art Leonardi served as the character designer and Doug Goodwin composed the music.

 Spy Shadow to the rescue!

 To say the show was poorly received would be an understatement.
-The show came during the administration of Lyndon B. Johnson at a time when the country had grown extremely tired of the seemingly never-ending Vietnam War.
+It came on during the administration of Lyndon B. Johnson when the country had grown extremely tired of the seemingly never-ending Vietnam War.
 While nostalgia for the administration of John F. Kennedy may have pushed the series into quick production, memories of his assassination gave the overall concept a feeling of poor taste.
 Further, it came at a time when there was growing concern over the level of violence depicted in children’s television, which would completely change the Saturday morning landscape in the coming years.
 DePatie-Freleng was also less-than-pleased with the resulting series, calling it “the worst thing we’ve ever made.”
 It probably didn’t help matters that the show was scheduled right after reruns of DePatie-Freleng’s superior The Super 6, further shining a light on the poor writing and animation the series employed.

 Super President character model.